 Mentorship Program

-Little Book Press Mentorship Program
+The Little Book Press Mentorship Program is an exciting initiative supporting unpublished South Australian creatives.

-Launching April 2026
+Published in April 2026

-Casey Keys and her Powerful Sneeze!
+Casey Keys And Her Powerful Sneeze!

 By 2025 mentees Meg Riley and Garth Cochrane.